 It’s important to remember that the size of the sensor of your camera can make a big difference in actual focal length.
 Some lenses include “adjusted” focal lengths, but if they don’t, you can use this handy lens multiplication factor calculator from Digified.net.

 Wide Angle Lens

 Because of the very wide viewing angle of these types of lenses, straight lines near the edges of the picture can end up looking curved.
 Rectilinear lenses correct for this, creating straighter lines, but cause some interesting perspective shifts: the objects near the edges of the picture appear quite a bit larger than those further away.
-Fisheye lenses increase the curve of straight lines, result in very distinctive pictures, like the ones you can see in Erez’s test of the Photojojo smartphone lenses.
+Fisheye lenses increase the curve of straight lines, result in very distinctive pictures.

 Using this type of lens often results in pictures that draw attention to the “bigness” of the scene that’s captured by making the horizon seem further away.
 Wide angles are great for photographing many types of landscapes; when you want to evoke a sense of wonder at the size of the scene from your viewer, you should reach for a wide angle.
 To get the best effect, it’s good to have something in the foreground to anchor the picture and give the viewer something to focus on (in the photo above, the trees serve as the anchor).

 You can also use wide-angles for cool effects with smaller objects that you’re much closer to.
 For example, photographing a field of wildflowers with a wide angle lens will highlight the flowers in the foreground by making them larger than the ones in the background, but still capturing the overall effect of the entire field.
 Using a rectilinear lens (or adjusting for the distortion in post-processing) will keep these images from looking distorted around the edges.